wpendl99/.github/profile/security/practice/practice.md

 1. Create an account in the Gruyere application using some bogus user name and password.
 1. Navigate back to the home page.
-1. Select the `New Snippets` option in order to create a snippet that will show on the home screen for all user's of the application.
+1. Select the `New Snippets` option in order to create a snippet that will show on the home screen for all users of the application.

-   The application developers assumed a user would use the snippet functionality to share information about cheese, but you will use it to execute JavaScript for anyone who sees your snippet.
+   The Gruyere developers assumed the snippet functionality would be used to share information about cheese, but you will use it to execute a XSS attack on anyone who views your snippet.

-1. Paste the following into the input box and press submit.
+1. Paste the following into the snippet input box and press submit.
    ```html
    <img src="null" onerror="document.body.style.background='white'" />
    ```